 When planning your trip, please keep in mind you need a valid passport that will expire no sooner than 90 days from your departure date.
 As a tourist, you are permitted to stay in Costa Rica no longer than 90 days, and they don’t want your passport expiring while you are here.
 This pertains to US residents.
 For residents of other countries, please check your requirements at this site.

 You have basically two options for getting to our farm.
-We can arrange transport with someone locally to pick you up (they will be waiting for you at the main airport exit with your name on a sign), or you can take the bus.
+We can arrange transport with someone locally to pick you up (they will be waiting for you at the main airport exit with your name on a sign), or you can take the buses.
 Contact us if you would like us to arrange an airport pickup for you.

 Getting to our farm by bus: